spraphul/blog/_posts/2020-03-29-quarantine.md

 claim made in this book is that every problem which a person has is some kind of interpersonal relationship problem.
-It beautifully explains how a sense of inferiority can be used to improve oneself and it also distinguishes it from inferiority complex which is a when a person starts using some kind of excuse to avoid improving itself and then finally falls in a extreme state called superioriy complex.
+It beautifully explains how a sense of inferiority can be used to improve oneself and it also distinguishes it from inferiority complex which is a when a person starts using some kind of excuse to avoid improving itself and then finally falls in a extreme state called superiority complex.
 One should definitely be reading this book.

 In the latter one, Angela Duckworth, a psychologist explains how a "strived" person ultimately wins the final race over the "talented" one.
 It explains the importance of perseverance and grit in the process of accomplishing a goal by giving very beautiful examples.
-It also explains that whenever we can not explain or undertand the process of a person who accomplishes something big, we term the magic behind as the person's talent.
+It also explains that whenever, we are unable to explain or undertand the process of a person who accomplishes something big, we term the magic behind that as the person's talent.
 I am still into the book and I loved the way it is drafted.